ultimateanu/hashdir/README.md

 - **Stand-alone binary**: latest version for macOS, Windows, and Linux can be found at [releases](https://github.com/ultimateanu/hashdir/releases)
 - **AUR (Arch User Repository)**: If you are using an Arch-based distribution, you can build and install the [hashdir](https://aur.archlinux.org/packages/hashdir) package from the AUR

-\*_Homebrew currently requires a project to have 50 stars to be included in core.
+\*_Homebrew currently requires a project to have [75 stars](https://docs.brew.sh/Acceptable-Formulae#niche-or-self-submitted-stuff) to be included in core.
 So I’ve set up a custom tap for now that still allows easy installation.
 If you like this project, please consider starring on Github and adding a formula to Homebrew core eventually._

 ## Usage